Comparison · 8 min read

 Choose ScreenCloud if you’re an IT or internal-comms team running many locations and you need its integration ecosystem, live-data dashboards and role-based fleet control.
 That enterprise depth is real, and it’s what ScreenCloud is built for.

-Choose ChannelOS if you want screens live fast, drafted by AI, and run from your phone — with no media player, no app on the TV, and edits that air everywhere the moment you save.
-Your first screen is free, so the cheapest way to decide is to pair one and see.
+Choose ChannelOS if you want screens live fast, drafted by AI, and run from your phone — with no media player, and edits that air everywhere the moment you save.
+Your first screen is free.
+The test: get one screen showing today’s real content before your next team meeting.
+If it needs a project plan, you are ScreenCloud’s customer, not ours.

 Frequently asked questions